selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2022.md

 ### Final Syllabus ###

-Below we are going to list day by day with final syllabus with the relatives links to the materials and recorded video.
+Below we are going to list day by day the final syllabus with the relatives links to the materials and recorded video.

 ## Lecture 1: 5th of April, 2022.